 However, plans are, of course, projections and assumptions.
 Your job throughout the project - everything, without exception EVERYTHING - will be to always validate that the plan is consistent with reality.

-You can't imagine how many times I have consulted on projects where the plan was a document that was completed at the beginning of the project - organization and preparation phase - and never revisited again.
-Worse yet, senior management in organizations are not only unaware of the changing nature of some plans and close to the sidelines with the adjustments that result from their own decisions.
+I would gladly tell you how many times I have consulted on projects where the plan was a document that was completed at the beginning and never reviewed or updated again.
+It is because of things like this that senior management in organizations are not only unaware of the changing nature of some plans, they also often justify their inability to understand, accept and approve necessary adjustments to the plan, budget or scope.

 Nothing could be more useless than a plan that only represents the emotions of the HiPPO and is not a valuable tool for the project team.

 There is little I can say about this phase.
-The execution is, almost entirely, an effort of the project team.
-If it's a build, then executing is building.
-If it's the development of a new App, then developing and testing software.
-If it's scientific research.... well, you've got the idea.
+Execution is almost entirely a project team effort.
+If we talk about a construction, to execute is to build, if we refer to the development of a new mobile App, to execute is to develop and test software.
+When the context is scientific research.... well, you get the idea.

 The important thing, from a project management point of view, is to keep the team focused, support them in discussions and decision making to complete the plan and adjust to the unexpected.